-We support many charities, including Two Saints, WaterAid, Comic Relief and Children In Need and the Royal British Legion Poppy Appeal.
+Each year we consider which charities we will be able to support by way of fundraising/donations of goods.
+Part of this decision process is the consideration of the number of financial requests that are being made to our families.
+In the past we have supported many charities, including Two Saints, WaterAid, Comic Relief and Children In Need and the Royal British Legion Poppy Appeal.
 We appreciate the support given by our school families for these projects.